AbhilashFunde/OpenShift/index.md

 title: Home
 nav_order: 1
 ---

 ## 📘 Getting Started

-Welcome to **DO280 OpenShift Exam Prep** — a hands-on, lab-focused guide to help you crack the Red Hat DO280 exam with confidence.
+Welcome to **DO280 OpenShift Exam Prep** — a hands-on, lab-focused guide to crack the Red Hat DO280 exam.

 ### Free Content
 - 👉 [Exam Overview & Rules](./exam-overview/)